PascalCrepey/HospiCoV/README.md

 This R package contains functions to help interested researchers to estimate hospital resources required to treat patients infected by SARS-CoV-2.

-The aim of the project is to provide a common framework to build and analyze hospital networks.

 This project is partly supported by the SPHINx project, funded by French National Research Agency.

 ### Step 0: Installing the package: